13 Home Office Life Hacks

-Say goodbye to workspace clutter with this DIY pegboard organizing system.
+Say goodbye to workspace clutter with this DIY pegboard organizing system from XOXO Jackie.
 The white unit features a 2x4 wooden shelf, painted clothespins to tame loose sticky notes and arrange mail, and hooks for hanging baskets and other miscellaneous items — including headphones, reusable bags, and clipboards.

 The organizing system, great for housing various desk accessories, is crafted from three tin buckets that were each spray-painted with black chalkboard paint to allow easy labeling.
-Twine is then used to tie the buckets together and hang the unit on a wall near other office storage solutions, like floating shelves.
+Twine is then used to tie the buckets together and they are then hung on a wall near other office storage solutions, like floating shelves.

 Whether it be natural sun rays or artificial light from an overhead fixture, an office workspace needs adequate lighting.
 A floating shelf and bulb duo may not be the most typical of home office hacks, but it is one that offers solutions to both storage and brightness needs.
 Talk about a major two for one!

 This wall organizer is the vertical storage solution made for your workspace that is seemingly in dire need of decluttering.
-With a 6 x 9 canvas drop cloth, sewing machine, dowel rod, and a whole lot of determination, you can DIY this pocket organizer that can easily store all your office stationery.
+With a 6x9 canvas drop cloth, sewing machine, dowel rod, and a whole lot of determination, you can DIY this pocket organizer that can easily store all your office stationery.

 Why is a storage unit on wheels the perfect addition to your home office?
 Well, let’s take a look.
 Does a rolling rack have plenty of storage?
 Check.
 Easy mobility?
 Check.
 A sophisticated aesthetic that can mesh with any work area?
 Check and check.
 The only question left is deciding where to fit the organizer in your space!